flamedfury/2021-flamedfury.com/src/recordshelf/dmx.md

 ## DMX quotes

 > all i know is pain, all i feel is rain
-> how can i maintain with that shit on my brain
+> how can i maintain with that shit on my brain<br>
 >  <cite>- "ruff ryder's anthem"</cite>

 > don't came at me wit no bullshit, use caution cause when i wet shit, i dead shit, like abortions <br>